rojorojo/blockbomb/docs/features/play_friends.md

 - Accessibility support for all transition states and results
 - Consistent theming and navigation patterns

 Follow existing UI patterns from GameOverView and other result screens.
+When complete return to play_friends.md and mark the requirements complete.
+Do not implement any other parts of the plan without my approval.
 ```

 Requirements: